WFP-VAM/modape/docs/other_executables.md

 ### `csv_smooth`

 This executable allows to smooth timeseries saved in CSV format.

+!!!
+Note
     For the different ways the smoother can be applied, please refer to the [`modis_smooth`](../modis_executables/#modis_smooth) documentation.

 `csv_smooth` expects the timeseries for smoothing to be stored in the columns, therefore each column will be smoothed independently.
 If a column with dates or another index is present, specify it in `--index-column`.